Complex oil bodies

-The oil bodies of liverworts, occasionally dubbed “complex” for distinction, are unique organelles exclusive to the Marchantiophyta.
-They are markedly different from the oil bodies found in algae and other plants in that they are membrane-bound, and are not associated with food storage.
+The oil bodies of liverworts, occasionally dubbed complex oil bodies for distinction, are unique organelles exclusive to the Marchantiophyta.
+They are markedly different from the oil bodies found in other land plants and algae in that they are membrane-bound, and not associated with food storage.
 The organelles are variable and present in an estimated 90% of liverwort species, often proving taxonomically relevant.
 As a whole, the formation and function of the organelles are poorly understood.
 Complex oil bodies are recognized as sites of isoprenoid biosynthesis and essential oil accumulation, and have been implicated with anti-herbivory, desiccation tolerance, and photo-protection.

 Structure and content

 The oil bodies of liverworts are recognizable using light microscopy, and they were first officially described in 1834 by Huebener from the plant Mylia taylorii.
 They were noted as transparent drops, with a shining, membranous texture.
 They are secretory organelles bound by a single membrane, containing lipophilic globules in a proteinaceous matrix of high refractive index.
 They are quite variable in size, number, shape, colour, and content between liverwort species.
 They may appear rounded, globular, homogenous, segmented, clear or tinted.

 The lipophilic globules within have been identified as the main site of lipids in liverwort cells, and have long been associated with liverwort's often prominent essential oils.
-A visually striking example of this association can be seen in the distinctly blue oil bodies of Calypogeia azurea, found to be due to the localized accumulation of Azulene derivatives.
+A visually striking example of this association can be seen in the distinctly blue oil bodies of Calypogeia azurea, found to be due to the localized accumulation of azulene derivatives.
 Another early empirical argument for the association of essential oils and complex oil bodies was based upon the dark indophenol blue staining of Radula complanata oil bodies; Indophenol blue dissolves in essential oils and appears dark blue, but appear light pink in unsaturated lipids like those found in the cytoplasmic oil droplets of R. complanata.
 This was later corroborated by chemical analyses which found the primary constituent of R. complanata oil bodies to be the aromatic 3-methoxy-biphenyl.
 The association between oil bodies and essential oils is not consistent; While Blasia pusilla lacks both oil bodies and terpenoids, Anthelia julacea lacks oil bodies but retains terpenoids and aromatic compounds.
 Although present in some species lacking complex oil bodies, the association with terpenoids is furthered by evidence based upon enzyme localization in Marchantia polymorpha indicating that oil bodies are sites of isoprenoid synthesis in liverworts.
 The localization of sesquiterpenes and Marchantin A to the oil body has since been confirmed in Marchantia polymorpha based upon the micromanipulation of oil cell contents using glass capillaries and piston syringes.
 Chemical analyses on hundreds of liverwort species have revealed highly diverse mixtures of aromatic and terpenoid compounds, likely associated with oil bodies.